Analysis | Where’s Carlos? Ghosn to Face Japan’s Legal System: QuickTake

 After an arrest, prosecutors can obtain a court order to hold someone for up to 20 days before they must announce whether they’ll indict.
 A re-arrest starts the detention period anew, according to David T. Johnson, a sociology professor at the University of Hawaii at Manoa who researches the Japanese criminal justice system.
 The idea of being able to hold suspects for a long time is to use that time to interrogate them and attempt to secure a confession to make a trial easier, Johnson said.
 Bail isn’t possible until after prosecutors indict, but new charges put that prospect off again for up to 20 more days, says Tsutomu Nakamura, a former public prosecutor who is the founder of Nakamura International Criminal Defense in Tokyo.

 Japanese prosecutors rarely risk a not-guilty verdict.
 “They only prosecute the cases where they’re really, really confident in obtaining a conviction,” Kinukawa said.
-Fewer than 1 percent of cases in Japan’s district and county courts resulted in a not-guilty verdict or the defendant being released in 2017, according to prosecution data.
-Should Ghosn be charged under the Financial Instruments and Exchange Act -- the law he was arrested on suspicion of breaking -- it could carry a prison sentence of as much as 10 years.
+Fewer than 1 percent of cases in Japan’s district and county courts in 2017 resulted in a not-guilty verdict or the defendant being released, according to prosecution data.
+Ghosn’s case will likely be handled by a panel of three judges, and not a jury, Kinukawa said, because only a limited set of cases are handled by jury trials.
+The average trial duration for three-judge cases is 13.3 months, he said, and the judges will likely announce their verdict and any sentence on the final day of trial.
+Ghosn was charged with breaking the Financial Instruments and Exchange Act and could face a prison sentence of as long as 10 years.
 The alleged offense, according to the deputy chief prosecutor at the Tokyo District Public Prosecutors Office, is “even more serious than insider trading.”

-Daily life for detainees begins at 7am, with three meals served through the day and lights out at 9pm, according to an archived and undated pamphlet from the ministry.
+Daily life for detainees begins at 7 a.m., with three meals served through the day and lights out at 9 p.m., according to an archived and undated pamphlet from the ministry.
 Meals include rice, sides of meat and vegetables, and soup.
 The Tokyo site began operations in the early 1900s and moved to its current location in 1971.
 The center is normally off-limits to the public, but the grounds open every September for a festival, according to an account on the Japan Visitor website.
 Attendees are able to sample prison fare such as a curry and bread and buy products made by inmates.
 The website noted that the festival attracts such large crowds that automakers display car models there for marketing purposes.
 The detention house is also where Japan executes some of its prisoners on death row.
-In July, the leader of the Aum Shinrikyo doomsday cult -- the group that carried out a deadly sarin gas attack on the Tokyo metro in 1995 -- was executed at the Tokyo detention house, various media reported.
+In July, the leader of the Aum Shinrikyo doomsday cult -- the group that carried out a deadly sarin gas attack on the Tokyo metro in 1995 -- was executed, various media reported.

 --With assistance from Gearoid Reidy, Lena Lee and Paul Geitner.